-While NAFLD is mostly benign, left unaddressed it can develop into a much more harmful disease-state called nonalcoholic steatohepatitis (NASH), which involves inflammation of the liver.
-NASH affects approximately 20% of those with NAFLD.
+While MASLD is mostly benign, left unaddressed it can develop into a much more harmful disease-state called metabolic dysfunction-associated steatohepatitis (MASH), which involves inflammation of the liver.
+MASH affects approximately 20% of those with MASLD.
 It occurs when scar tissue (fibrosis) is visible in the liver.
 Fibrosis can develop into advanced scarring (cirrhosis) or liver cancer.
-About 20% of those diagnosed with NASH develop cirrhosis, which is a serious problem that can lead to many complications.
-In 2008 and 2009, 12% of British patients waiting for a liver transplant had cirrhosis caused by NASH.
-It can even be deadly: a recent study found that 11% of patients with non-alcoholic steatohepatitis are at risk of death from liver-related illness.
-Fortunately, medications are on the near horizon to treat this condition.
+About 20% of those diagnosed with MASH develop cirrhosis, which is a serious problem that can lead to many complications.
+It can even be deadly: a recent study found that 11% of patients with metabolic dysfunction-associated steatohepatitis are at risk of death from liver-related illness.
+Fortunately, medications are on the horizon to treat this condition.